microsoft/mysqlnd_azure/README.md

 Required PHP min version: PHP7.2.15+ and PHP7.3.2+.

 Valid version:
-The latest version is **1.1.0**.
+The latest version is **1.1.1**.
 Please check [package.xml](/package.xml) for changelog details.
 Following are some special notice for certain versions:

+- 1.1.1  Enable runtime log check support.
+Fix crash problem when mysqlnd.collect_memory_statistics=1.
 - 1.1.0  Rename option mysqlnd_azure.enabled to mysqlnd_azure.enableRedirect, and add a new option value "preferred".
 When enableRedirect is "on", it will enforce redirection.
 Please check [package.xml](/package.xml) for changelog details.
 - 1.0.2  Limitation: crash when working with PDO interface with flag PDO::ATTR_PERSISTENT=>false
 - 1.0.1  Limitation: cannot work with 7.2.23+ and 7.3.10+